Clos Rougeard Loire Valley, France.

 If these wines are not sufficiently esoteric there is also a white Saumur named Brézé, which comes from the village and hill of the same name, made naturally from 100% Chenin Blanc, in miniscule quantities from 1 hectare of 100+ year old vines which was purchased in 1993 on the famed hill of Brézé.
 This wine is simply in a class of its own, a wine of rare dimension.
 Less well known is that there are also some chenin blanc vines in Les Poyeux and it is these vines that have produced the very occassional and very rare Coteaux de Saumur sweet white - most recently in 1989, 1990 + 1995 while the 1921 is recalled by a privileged few to remain amongst the greatest wines they have ever tasted.

 “Brézé is on the rise, today producing some of the most arrestingly mineral, intense Chenin Blanc on the planet.
 For at least 500 years, these vines produced some of the most profound wines of France.
 They were regularly exchanged, barrel for barrel, with Chateau d’Yquem, the nectar like sweet wine from Bordeaux that sells for thousands of dollars a bottle.
 They were a favourite at Versailles under the Sun King, Louis XIV.
 Today, out of 400 hectares (980 acres), only 4 producers are bottling wines as Brézé, accounting for about 10% of the vineyard area.
-Arnaud Lambert has 21 hectares, and makes stunning single vineyard whites from Clos du Midi, Clos David and Clos de la Rue.
+Arnaud Lambert has 21 hectares, and makes stunning single vineyard whites from Clos du Midi, Clos David and Clos de la Rue and Bourguenne.
 These are precise crystal sharp wines in their youth, with enough snap to shock the tongue, but still posses the weight and resonance to expand and slightly soften with age.
 The reds come from Clos de L’Etoile and Clos Mazurique.
 While differences in each vineyard lead to wines of distinctive character, Lambert’s style arcs toward grace.
 His wines are stripped down and elemental, ripped with acidity and verve.
 They plug into the electricity of Brézé’s limestone soils.”
 Rajat Parr, The Sommeliers Atlas of Taste

 These are subtle wines, wines that do not assault the palate, but seek to impress on grounds of their elegant composition rather than forceful flavour or aroma.
 They are truly stunning wines.

-With a new winemaker, Cyril Chirouze, installed in time for the 2023 vintage it looks clear that he is taking Clos Rougeard to another level with immensely impressive wines from the challenging 2023 vintage.
-Incredibly fine fresh polished wines that show incredible clarity and finesse on succulent old vine intensity.
+With a new winemaker, Cyril Chirouze, installed in time for the 2023 vintage it looks clear that he is taking Clos Rougeard to another level with immensely impressive wines from the more challenging 2023 vintage.
+Incredibly fine fresh polished wines that show remarkable clarity and finesse on succulent old vine intensity.
 These will be worth waiting for.

-Saumur blanc Brézé 2018
+Saumur blanc Brézé 2020 - allocation

-Saumur-Champigny rouge (Clos) 2018
+Saumur-Champigny rouge (Clos) 2020 - allocation

-97 points, Rebecca Gibb MW, Vinous Media, May 2024
+92/100 Rebecca Gibb MW, Vinous Media, August 2025

-Saumur-Champigny rouge Les Poyeux 2019
+Saumur-Champigny rouge Les Poyeux 2020 - allocation

-Saumur-Champigny rouge Le Bourg 2019
+Saumur-Champigny rouge Le Bourg 2020 - allocation